Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-You can enhance the dramatic mood in portraits using a combination of blurring, blend modes and layer masks in a few easy steps.
+You can enhance the dramatic mood in portraits using a combination of blurring, blend modes, and layer masks in a few easy steps.

 I’m using Photoshop CS6 in this tutorial, but you can do the same thing with Elements or Pixelmator.
-Let’s start with our portrait out of camera.
+Let’s start with our portrait out of the camera.
 I shot this image a few years ago at Rollins College.

 Using Photoshop to Enhance Dramatic Mood in Portraits

 Here’s one of the problems I’m trying to correct in this image.
-Ideally, I would like to separate my subject from the background in-camera.
+Ideally, I would like to separate my subject from the background in camera.
 That requires using a large aperture to keep her in focus while letting the background fall into a blur.
 I also would have liked to under-expose the background, to provide a bit more contrast between my subject and the background.

-This simple technique lets me kill two birds with one stone in post processing.
+This simple technique lets me kill two birds with one stone in post-processing.

 1: Duplicate the Layer

 The first thing you want to do is create a duplicate of the image.
 Just hit Command or Control-J to duplicate the layer above your original.
 We’re going to tweak that one a bit and then change its Blend Mode.
-It also lets you compare your before and after progress along the way.
+It also lets you compare you before and after progress along the way.

 2: Blur the Snot Out of Layer 1